 On Monday she, the social worker at the hospital in Glicério found me sleeping on paper and asked me what had happened.

-I said, "What does it matter?
-Now I have nowhere to stay and you not only can, but have a duty to get me a place in another support house. "
+I said, “What does it matter?
+Now I have nowhere to stay and not only can you, but you have a duty to get me a place in another support home. ”

 In the other support house, which is subject to another chapter, I remember having dreamed of something.